 D:\MySQLdata, you can create the option file and set up a

 [mysqld] # set basedir to your installation path basedir=E:/mysql # set datadir to the location of your data directory datadir=D:/MySQLdata

 Microsoft Windows path names are specified in option files using (forward) slashes rather than backslashes.
 If you do use backslashes, double them:

 [mysqld] # set basedir to your installation path basedir=C:\\Program Files\\MySQL\\MySQL Server 5.5 # set datadir to the location of your data directory datadir=D:\\MySQLdata

 The rules for use of backslash in option file values are given in Section 4.2.6, “Using Option Files”.

 If you change the

-If you reinstall or upgrade MySQL without first stopping and removing the existing MySQL service and install MySQL using the MySQL Configuration Wizard, you may see this error:
+If you reinstall or upgrade MySQL without first stopping and removing the existing MySQL service and install MySQL using the MySQL Installer, you might see this error: